jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

 14. How do you scale and schedule your workloads? (up to 4)
     - 🖥️ They run just fine on my local machine.
     - ❓I need to scale, but don't know how.
-    - Server - On premise HPC/ data center.
+    - Server - on premise HPC/ data center.
-    - Server - Cloud (e.g. AWS EC2).
+    - Server - cloud (e.g. AWS EC2).
-    - Service - ML/ AI (e.g. AWS SageMaker).
+    - Cloud ML/ AI (e.g. AWS SageMaker, IBM Wastson Studio).
-    - Cluster - Spark (or similar e.g. Hadoop, Dask).
+    - Cluster - Spark and/ Hadoop.
+    - Cluster - Dask.
     - Cluster - Kubernetes (or similar e.g. Mesos, Swarm, Slurm).
     - Cluster - Jupyter Enterprise Gateway.
     - Jupyter BinderHub.